Vouchrun/docs/docs/validator_guide/getting_started.md

 Where becoming a Vouch Solo Validator differs, is primarly on point 3, in that the Vouch protocol allows validators to put up less of a stake, and be matched with the remaining stake from the User Pool of PLS deposited by users of the Protocol's Liquid Staking Token vPLS, in the case of a Solo Validator on Vouch this is 12Mil PLS, not the traditional 32Mil PLS.

+>[!IMPORTANT]
+> When running a validator on the Vouch Ecosystem you MUST:
+> 1. Set [suggested-fee-recipient](/docs/validator_guide/pulse-staking-deposit-cli.html#setting-your-suggested-fee-recipient) correctly when running your Validator Client.
+> 2. Run the [Ejector Client](/docs/validator_guide/ejector_client) to ensure orderly exits of Validators happen when requried.

 The remainder of this Validator Staking Guide, will assume the operator of the validator has the above technical knowledge and hardware requriments to run a validator.
 If you would like more information on running a Pulsechain Validator the below resouces are a great place to start:

 ### Pulsechain Validator Resources